How To Become A Pilates Instructor

 How long does it take to become a Pilates instructor?

 Depending on your time dedication and certification path, this can vary between 7 months to 2 years.
-One solo modality can take about 6 months to earn, and up to 2 years for a full certification.
+One solo modality can take about 6 months to earn, and up to 2 years for a full-modality certification.

 Do you need to be certified to teach Pilates?